hasiburrahman875/GenerousAI/README.md

 # 🧠 Charitable Donation Choice Parser & Analysis

 This repository contains code to parse structured profiles and donation options from LLM-generated outputs, converting them into a tabular format suitable for downstream analysis and modeling.
+This project was developed by Md Hasibur Rahman, Ganesh Sapkota, and Raja Sunkara, with the guidance of Dr. Suman Maity as a course project in the "Introduction to NLP" course.

 ## 📂 Project Structure